pemellquist/skypunch/README.md

 Background
 ----------
-Skypunch is a cloud service monitoring service which allows for the monitoring of cloud services for their availability and uptime.
-Skypunch can be configured to monitor any REST service and inform a user to the availability, or lack of, based on configurable notification parameters.
-Skypunch supports the ability to access any REST service using various HTTP(S) authentication methods including **built in support for Openstack Cloud Services**.
+Skypunch is a cloud service monitoring solution which allows for the monitoring of cloud services for their availability and performance.
+Skypunch can be configured to monitor any cloud service, public or private, and inform you regardning the availability, or lack of, based on configurable parameters.
+Skypunch supports the ability to access any service using various HTTP(S) authentication methods including **built in support for Openstack Cloud Services**.

 Design